By: Grace Hancock

 One of the original spearheaders of this 2019 law, Rep. Slosberg, says that these statistics show that the current law is ineffective.
 Rep. Slosberg is fighting to expand the law to ban all phone use while driving.
 If a complete ban on hand-held phone use while driving was put into law, Florida would join the 15+ states that have already made such a ban.
 As of now, Rep. Slosberg has not made any success in this endeavor.
 There are no states that have a ban on hands-free phone use while driving.

 There are many loopholes to Florida’s texting while driving law.
 For example, you may get out of a texting while driving ticket if you tell the officer that you’d been on your phone using a navigation application, such as Google Maps or Waze.
 The police officer cannot take your phone to verify whether or not you’d been texting while driving without your permission; the officer would need a search warrant to do so.

 You may also text while your car is stationary, like at a stoplight.
 An officer may only ticket you for texting while driving if they suspect you – the driver – to be texting while your car is in motion.

 Other Issues with Florida’s Texting While Driving Law

-Florida’s 2019 texting while driving law has also received criticism because of one of it’s key provisions.
-The provision requires authorities to document the race and ethnicity of each driver ticketed for this offense and for the report to be sent annually to the governor and other Florida legislative leaders.
+Florida’s 2019 texting while driving law has also received criticism because of one of its key provisions.
+The provision requires authorities to document the race and ethnicity of each driver ticketed for this offense.
+The provision also requires for the report to be sent annually to the governor and other Florida legislative leaders.
 The lack of accounting from so many jurisdictions makes it impossible to determine reliably whether minorities have been targeted under this new law.

 Florida’s 2019 texting while driving law makes it illegal for drivers to be holding a cell phone when driving through active construction sites or school zones.
 The same law does not apply to hands-free wireless communications devices such as BlueTooth.